lubiana/no-framework-tutorial/09-dependency-injector.md

 }
 ```

-But if we try to access the corresponding route in the webbrowser we get an error:
+But if we try to access the corresponding route in the browser we get an error:
 > Too few arguments to function Lubian\NoFramework\Action\Hello::__construct(), 1 passed in /home/lubiana/PhpstormProjects/no-framework/app/src/Bootstrap.php on line 62 and exactly 2 expected

 Our current problem is, that we have two Actions defined, which both have different constructor requirements.
 That means,